Amund-Fremming/buzzify_core/tasklist.md

 - Firebase Analysis
 - Service
 - Connection provider
+		- Must also display error on wifi disconnect
 		- Must have a api call to remove the player from the game (set to inactive)

 ## DB Optimalisering